-So you’ve peed on the stick, you’ve confirmed with your medical practitioner, and now you are slowly starting to comprehend your new reality.
+So you’ve peed on the stick, you’ve confirmed you’re pregnant with your medical practitioner, and now you are slowly starting to comprehend your new reality.
 The first trimester is both a difficult and exciting one.
-So many emotional and physical challenges– including nausea, fatigue, food aversions, and a whole host of other wonderful changes.
+So many emotional and physical challenges – including nausea, fatigue, food aversions, and a whole host of other wonderful changes.
 There is also the excitement of a new adventure and SO MANY google searches to absorb all the information we feel we need to manage this journey.

 Exercise in general also prepares you for labor/surgery, speeds up post-partum recovery, and prepares you for caring for the new little one!